numaproj/numaflow-java/development.md

 In order to do this you can follow these steps:

 1. Make the changes.
 2. Update your local repository using maven, to reflect your latest changes.
-After this, ensure that the `pom.xml` file in the examples directory is also using these changes.
+This can be done in the root directory by running: `mvn clean install` (make sure that the version in the `pom.xml in the root and examples directories match).
 3. Build your test images, and test them in a pipeline.

 There exists a script `update_examples.sh`, which you can also use while testing, for your convenience.